jackstapleton/rdb-autoscaling/whitepaper.md

  };
 ```

-`.u.asg.sub` first makes some checks on the arguments.
+`.u.asg.sub` first carries out some checks on the arguments.

 - Ensures `t` and `s` are enlisted.
 - Checks that the count of `t` and `s` match.